Cyclic quantum Teichm\"uller theory: Introduction

 \subsection{Acknowledgements}

 The author expresses his gratitude to Yuji Terashima for inspiring him to study the root-of-unity quantum cluster transformations and for providing insightful comments.
 He is deeply grateful to St\'ephane Baseilhac for illuminating discussion on the relation to the QHFT and sharing ideas towards \cref{introconj:BW_intertwiner}.
-He also thanks Yoshiyuki Kimura for his valuable comments on the quantum Frobenius map and the cyclic representations of quantum groups.
+He also thanks Yoshiyuki Kimura for his valuable comments on the cyclic representations of quantum groups.
 His thanks also go to Yuma Mizuno for his crucial comment regarding the choice of $q$.
+He appreciates the helpful comments and suggestions by anonymous reviewers.
 The author is supported by JSPS KAKENHI Grant Number~JP20K22304 and JP24K16914.